apache/dubbo-website/blog/en-us/dubbo-loadbalance.md

 This is the interface of the SPI.
 The parameters of the select method are as follows:

-* invrowers: A list of all service Providers.
+* invokers: A list of all service Providers.
 * url: Some configuration information, such as interface name, check or not, serialization.
 * invocation: Information called by the RPC, including the method name, method parameter type, and method parameters.
 Here is a LoadBalance implemented by us.
 The implementation is very simple - Choose the first Invoker:
 ```